 If you studied music, you’ll know “coda” has another meaning — it’s a certain type of ending to a piece of music.
 It’s easy to feel that part of Ruby’s life here, her childhood, is coming to its coda, especially in a late scene where she hugs her family and gets into a car.

 But when she runs back for another hug, straight to the camera, we also feel like she’s running back to US.
 And that’s when we realize: We’ve become part of this family, and we likely won’t forget them.

 And now pass that Kleenex again, please.

-“Reminiscence,” a Warner Bros. release, is rated PG-13 by the Motion Picture Association of America for strong violence, drug material throughout, sexual content and some strong language.
-Running time: 116 minutes.
-Two and a half stars out of four.
+“CODA,” an Apple release, has been rated PG-13 by the Motion Picture Association of America “for strong sexual content and language, and drug use.”
+Running time: 112 minutes.
+Three and a half stars out of four.

 MPAA definition of PG-13: Parents strongly cautioned.
 Some material may be inappropriate for children under 13.